 In an era where pensions are few and far between and future Social Security benefits are in question, it’s important for individuals and their families to save for their own retirement.
 A great and simple way to save for your retirement (with potential tax savings) is through an Individual Retirement Account (IRA).
-IRA contributions for tax year 2017 are due by April 17, 2018 (this year’s “tax day” as opposed to April 15).
+IRA contributions for tax year 2018 are due by April 15, 2019.

 Traditional VS Roth IRA